 This theory of derivative epistemic value leads to a simple account of why reasonable belief necessarily has value from the epistemic point of view.
 The picture honors the intuitive thought that we care about reasonable belief because we care about accuracy.
 But it is perfectly consistent with the thought that someone whose belief-forming processes are unreliable might be entirely sensible.
 I argue that this story is the same story we need to explain the epistemic value of forms of belief that are instrumentally connected to fundamental epistemic value.
 Once Instrumentalism is abandoned, we can have a unified and truth-oriented account of epistemic value.
 The concluding chapter of my dissertation, 'Rationality and Fundamental Epistemic Value', explained why the value of rationality seems especially puzzling, why Instrumentalist accounts of the value of rationality fail, and how the framework from 'Veritism Unswamped' solves the puzzle.

 1.2.
 Epistemic Non-Consequentialism.
-As I note in 'Veritism Unswamped', it is not obvious that the rejecting the instrumentalist model of derivative epistemic value requires rejecting epistemic consequentialism; indeed, the view from Hurka that inspired mine was meant to help consequentialists in ethics.
+As I note in 'Veritism Unswamped', it is not obvious that rejecting the instrumentalist model of derivative epistemic value requires rejecting epistemic consequentialism; indeed, the view from Hurka that inspired mine was meant to help consequentialists in ethics.
 Ultimately, however, I think we should reject epistemic consequentialism, and don't think it stands up well once the instrumentalist model of derivative epistemic value is undermined.
-In my new paper 'An Epistemic Non-Consequentialism', I develop the first systematic and explicitly non-consequentialist epistemology, which I call Epistemic Kantianism.
+In my new paper 'An Epistemic Non-Consequentialism' (forthcoming in Philosophical Review), I develop the first systematic and explicitly non-consequentialist epistemology, which I call Epistemic Kantianism.
 I propose that the fundamental epistemic norm is a norm of respect for the truth, and argue that this view is able to capture everything that might have seemed attractive about epistemic consequentialism while also avoiding the problems for that view, which I suggest cut much deeper than the case-based objections that Berker raised in 'Epistemic Teleology and the Separateness of Propositions'.
-I also argue in 'Reliabilism without Epistemic Consequentialism' (now forthcoming in Philosophy and Phenomenological Research) that rejecting epistemic consequentialism doesn't require abandoning the insights of reliabilism, which was never firmly intended as a version of epistemic consequentialism, and can be naturally understood in several non-consequentialist ways.
+I also argue in 'Reliabilism without Epistemic Consequentialism' (forthcoming in Philosophy and Phenomenological Research) that rejecting epistemic consequentialism doesn't require abandoning the insights of reliabilism, which was never firmly intended as a version of epistemic consequentialism, and can be naturally understood in several non-consequentialist ways.